ninoNinkovic/LiveStamps/README.md

 'parts' : OPTIONAL List for multipart stamps. i.e. "parts": ["name", "email", "link"]

+'strft' : OPTIONAL Python strftime() format to apply to a time value i.e. "%d-%m-%Y"

 'format': OPTIONAL Python format() to apply to the stamp's value

-'strft' : OPTIONAL Python strftime() format to apply to a time value i.e. "%d-%m-%Y"
 ```

-**WARNING**

-Regex patterns are powerful expressions!

-Test your stamp regex online at a site like [www.regexr.com](https://www.regexr.com "Regexr") first!!!
-An expression that accidentally matches valid code, will instantly replace it.
-A mistyped pattern that is too "loose" could replace a huge amount of data in a large file, potentially causing data loss...

 ####Basic Static Example:

 A stamp with a constant output